paulinaurbas/ClinicCenter/README.md

 ![image](https://user-images.githubusercontent.com/32485281/60770673-f202d800-a0dd-11e9-93b0-59e18717c2c4.png)

 ### Visit Menu
-After choosing third line of the main menu your console should look like this.
-Now you can add visit, delete visit, book visit, show visit info.
+After choosing the third option your console should look like this.
+From here you can add vacant appointments, delete and book them.